coveooss/gotemplate/README.md

 bxor                    hasKey                  mergeList               sin                     yaml
 ```

-Links to documentations of foreign fucntions are in the section [base functions](#base-functions).
+Links to documentations of foreign functions are in the section [base functions](#base-functions).